 '

-I recently returned to Ipoh Old Town (2023) and was surprised by the changes.
-When I first visited over a year ago, few tourists roamed the streets.
+When I first visited in 2021, just a few tourists roamed the streets because of Covid-19.
 However, as Covid-19 restrictions have eased, more people are now choosing to holiday in Ipoh.
 Consequently, many new cafes, restaurants, and hotels have opened up.
 And yes, prices have also gone up.

 Let’s get started!